Heavyweight Boxing Great George Foreman Dead At 76 - UrduPoint

 The man who raised him was frequently absent and often drunk.
 Foreman only found out that J. D. Foreman was not his biological father after he won the world heavyweight title when his real father, a decorated World War II veteran, got in touch.

-As an adolescent, Foreman flirted with crime and left school at 16.
+By 13 Foreman already stood 6-foot-2 and weighed 200 Pounds.
+As an adolescent he flirted with crime and left school at 16.
+He took up boxing.

-"At 13-years-old, George was about 6-foot-2, 200 Pounds and the terrorist in the neighborhood," his younger brother Roy told the BBC in 2024.
-"And when you're bigger and stronger and think you're better than everyone else, you take things."

 "I tried boxing just to show my friends that I wasn't afraid," Foreman said later.
 "Well, 25 fights and one year later, I was an Olympic gold medalist."